COP29: Indonesian Special Envoy Hashim Djojohadikusumo Announces EUR 1,2 Billion Green Funding

-(MENAFN- ACN NewsWire) COP29: Indonesian Special Envoy Hashim Djojohadikusumo Announces EUR 1,2 Billion Green Funding
+(MENAFN- JCN NewsWire) COP29: Indonesian Special Envoy Hashim Djojohadikusumo Announces EUR 1,2 Billion Green Funding

 MoU with PT PLN (Persero) and KfW (Germany) to develop Pumped Storage Hydropower plant (PLTA) and Transmission